marshmello61/Speakerblast-mod-with-motomusic/README.md

-# Speakerblast with motomusic
+# Speakerblast mod

 For Sanders (moto g5s plus) tested on moto g5 plus | moto g5s plus

-This Module will systemlessly installs the brand new motomusic app as your system app.
+This Module will systemlessly increses the default volume of the device

 ## Changelog

-Speaker blast now with motomusic
+Initial Release

 ## Notes

-It blasts the speaker to the unbelievable level with installation of the Latest Official Motomusic app.
+It blasts the speaker to the unbelievable level.

 ### Thanks For Choosing